Eye Health Central

 Daily wear contact lenses are a great option if you are new to contact lenses due to their simplicity of use.

-Unlike reusable lenses, there is no cleaning and storing routine, you simply pop in a new pair of lenses each morning and throw out them away each evening, because of this, most optical experts agree that daily contact lenses are the healthiest choice for contact lens wearers.
+Unlike reusable lenses, there is no cleaning and storing routine, you simply pop in a new pair of lenses each morning and throw them away each evening, because of this, most optical experts agree that daily contact lenses are the healthiest choice for contact lens wearers.
 The materials used to manufacture daily contacts are also designed to make the lenses extremely thin and comfortable to wear.

 Monthly Lenses